biggik/Strings.ResourceGenerator/README.md

 ## Configuration
 While no configuration is required, the following are options to configure basic settings of the generator.
-Configuration is done by one or more strings.config files in the project
+Configuration is done by differently based on the type of source file, but is embedded in the file in all cases except where a strings.config file is used.
+This should be fairly obvious from the example project on GitHub.

-The generic strings.config is the default where a more specific Errors.strings.config would be used for Errors.strings
+A generic strings.config is the default where a more specific Errors.strings.config could be used for Errors.strings

-The defaults for the parameters are as follows public=false preferConst=false prefix= namespace=Generated.ResourcesResources
+The defaults for the parameters are as follows public=false preferConst=true prefix= namespace=Strings.Resources

 ### public

-if set to true, then the string accessor clases are generated as public classes, suitable in library implementations consumed by other assemblies
+if set to true, then the string accessor classes are generated as `public` classes, suitable in library implementations consumed by other assemblies, otherwise the accessors are `internal`

 ### preferConst

-if set to true, then, where possible, accessors are generated as `public const string` instead of `public static string` This is not possible for multiple languages, since there a lookup is done based on the locale, so the value is never constant
+if set to true (the default), then, where possible, accessors are generated as `public const string` instead of `public static string`
+This is not possible for multiple languages, since there a lookup is done based on the locale, so the value is never constant

 ### prefix

-If set, then generated classes will receive the prefix as a prefix, e.g. for Errors.strings and a prefix of "Application", the generated class would be ApplicationErrors
+If set, then generated classes will be prefixed, e.g. for Errors.strings and a prefix of `Application`, the generated class would be `ApplicationErrors`

 ## namespace

-If set, then generated classes will be generated in the specified namespace
+If set, then generated classes will be generated in the specified namespace, otherwise they will default to the `Strings.Resources` namespace

 ## Examples

 See Strings.ResourceGenerator.Examples project.
-In its Resources folder are examples of both .strings files and a strings.config file
+In its Resources folder are examples of

+- .strings files and a strings.config file (see [MultiLanguageExample.strings](https://github.com/biggik/Strings.ResourceGenerator/blob/main/Strings.ResourceGenerator.Examples/Resources/MultiLanguageExample.strings), [MultiLanguageExample.is.strings](https://github.com/biggik/Strings.ResourceGenerator/blob/main/Strings.ResourceGenerator.Examples/Resources/MultiLanguageExample.is.strings), [strings.config](https://github.com/biggik/Strings.ResourceGenerator/blob/main/Strings.ResourceGenerator.Examples/Resources/strings.config))
+- .strings file with config and multi-locale resources (see [MultiLocaleStrings.strings](https://github.com/biggik/Strings.ResourceGenerator/blob/main/Strings.ResourceGenerator.Examples/Resources/MultiLocaleStrings.strings))
+- .yml file with config and single-locale resources (see [NeutralExample.yaml](https://github.com/biggik/Strings.ResourceGenerator/blob/main/Strings.ResourceGenerator.Examples/Resources/NeutralExample.yaml))
+- .json file with config and multi-locale resources (see [JsonExample.json](https://github.com/biggik/Strings.ResourceGenerator/blob/main/Strings.ResourceGenerator.Examples/Resources/JsonExample.json))

 ## Generation

-Empty and commented out lines (prefixed by # or //) are ignored in string generation
+For .strings files, empty and commented out lines (prefixed by # or //) are ignored in string generation

 ## Validation